KGM Torres new car review

 Cost of ownership

-KGM has done its best to make this combustion Torres model's aging 1.5-litre petrol turbo engine as efficient as it can be, but the returns of this unit are still some way off the class best.
+KGM has done its best to make the ordinary petrol combustion Torres model's aging 1.5-litre petrol turbo engine as efficient as it can be, but the returns of this unit are still some way off the class best.
 You're looking at 33.2mpg on the combined cycle and 194g/km of CO2 for the front-driven version; and 31.1mpg and 207g/km for the AWD model.
+You can do a lot better, obviously, with the Torres Hybrid, which returns 46.1mpg and 139g/km - though that's still a bit behind the Hybrid class norm.

 As for the EVX full-electric version, well we gave you its EV range figure in our 'Driving' section - 287 miles.
 This variant DC-charges at 145kW.
 And it's possible to charge external devices from its V-2-L socket.